soapbox-pub/rebased/config/config.md

 ## Pleroma.Upload.Filter.AnonymizeFilename

-This filter remplaces the filename (not the path) of an upload.
+This filter replaces the filename (not the path) of an upload.
 For complete obfuscation, add `Pleroma.Upload.Filter.Dedupe` before AnonymizeFilename.

-* `text`: Text to remplace filenames in links.
+* `text`: Text to replace filenames in links.
 If empty, `{random}.extension` will be used.

 ## :uri_schemes
 * `valid_schemes`: List of the scheme part that is considered valid to be an URL